• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 • Remember to track actual work time.
 Overall, asynchronous messaging will have high-resolution times since you can resolve issues in two minutes, two hours, or two days.
 Giving customers the freedom to respond at their own convenience can superficially elevate those numbers.
 But remember: if a customer is responsible for the delay, a two-day conversation can result in a lower work time and a higher customer satisfaction rate.
 So take resolution times with a grain of salt.
 A conversational platform like Quiq can help you measure actual work time.

 With customers flocking to messaging channels, it’s a great time for your customer service team to adopt asynchronous messaging.
 The best way to set your team up for success?
-With a conversational platform, like Quiq.
+With an Agentic AI platform, like Quiq.

 Turn any messaging channel into an asynchronous experience.
 With Quiq, you can: